2023-1-NADS3/E2-Lord-Health/YASMIN/ADAMENTO DO PROJETO.md

-descidimos o tema do aplicativo nome do aplicativo. as fucionalidades
+Durante o semestre e do projeto eu contribui com as documentações do do projeto e atualizações no GITHUB.